 Tests are a set of scripts that you want to run in sequence against a particular system under test (SUT).

-After a test finishes running, you can view the results on the Results page.
+After a test finishes running, view the results on the Results page.
 Results are grouped by test, instance, and then script.
 You can find failures quickly and drill down to the necessary detail to determine the likely cause of failure.
 For more information about results, see Viewing eggPlant Manager Test Results.

 The Dashboard page provides a high-level picture of eggPlant Manager activity.
 This activity includes recent test runs and any tests currently processing.
 It also provides high-level graphs to give you a sense for how your test runs are proceeding.
 For detailed information about what you can find on the Dashboard, see Using the eggPlant Manager Dashboard.

-eggPlant Manager consists of the following components:
+The eggPlant Manager application consists of the following components:

 - Server: The server is the heart of eggPlant Manager.
 It performs the bulk of the eggPlant Manager processing.
 References to eggPlant Manager in general are often referring to the eggPlant Manager server.